roboticsoutreach/smallpeice-docs/docs/tutorials/connecting-kit.md

 -   4 x 5mm terminal blocks (for the Motors)
 -   1 x 5mm terminal block with wire loop (attached to the Power Board)
--   6 x 7.5mm terminal blocks (for the Raspberry Pi, Motor Board and Servo Board)
+-   6 x 7.5mm terminal blocks (for the Raspberry Pi, and Motor Board)
 -   3 x USB-A to micro-USB cables
 -   USB-A to USB-C cable (for the Arduino)
 -   Thick, black, stranded wire